DevSB4/Board/README.md

 ## Contributing

-Contributions to the Ticketing System Project are welcome!
+Contributions to the Project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the established coding conventions and guidelines.

 ## License